Archon II: Adept: Gameplay

-Order and Chaos alternate turns.
 On a turn, a player must move a piece or use an Adept to cast a spell.
-Summoned pieces may move any number of squares in their elemental band, or one square in any direction.
-Adepts teleport anywhere.
-Neither may enter occupied squares, except to attack an opponent's piece by ending the turn on its square.
-An Adept piece can target spells onto the elemental band it is on.
-Pieces can be summoned into empty squares or, for a surcharge, directly onto the opponent's summoned piece.
-The cost of summoning and maintaining a piece varies per type.
+An Adept may teleport anywhere on the board.
+Other pieces may move any number of squares in their elemental band, or one square in any direction.
+Neither may enter occupied squares, save to initiate combat by ending the turn on an opposing piece.
+An Adept on an elemental band may target a spell onto any square on the same band.
+When using the summoning spell to place another piece into play, that piece can be placed onto any empty square on the band or, for an additional cost, directly onto a piece the opponent has summoned to trigger a battle immediately.